 Collected Homework: Roughly once a week you will turn in a written assignment, usually on Fridays.
 These will ask you to demonstrate your ability to clearly and precisely express mathematical ideas in writing.
 This will include writing up proofs of theorems.
 Each proof will be assigned two grades - one grade for content and one grade for form.
 Content reflects your mastery of the mathematical concepts required for the proof and your use of appropriate proof methods.
 The grade for form will take into consideration clarity of expression, completeness, and proper usage of both English and mathematical grammar.
+Each homework set will be divided into two parts: Collaborative and Individual.

+As the name suggests, Collaborative assignments may be discussed with your classmates.
+Although you may discuss the main ideas of the Collaborative assignments together (not Individual assignments as described below), details and your write-up must be entirely your own.

-In addition, bonus points will be given for creative approaches to proofs or multiple correct proofs.
-Assignments due on Fridays may be turned in no later than 2pm in my office, and must be done individually without help from any other people (that is, do not discuss it with other students, other faculty, etc.) or outside resources (that is, do not use the internet, other books, other students' notes, etc.) except your book, notes, and me.
+Individual assignments will consist of one or two questions, and must be done individually without help from any other people (that is, do not discuss it with other students, other faculty, etc.) or outside resources (that is, do not use the internet, other books, other students' notes, etc.) except your book, notes, and me.
 Treat them like a take home exam.
+Individual assignments also must be typed in $IAT_EX$ (which we will discuss in class on Thursday), and must be submitted at least twice.
+The first time an Individual assignment is marked it will not receive a grade.
+Rarely is a proof complete in its first draft.
+Individual assignments may be resubmitted up to two times within one month of the original due date, but not after Monday, May 4th at 5pm.
+Details will be on the class website.

-All assignments should be turned in via paper and not email.
+All assignments should be turned in via paper and not email unless otherwise directed.
 Your work should be done neatly in pencil or typed.
 Note that while assignments are due outside of class, you are always welcome and encouraged to turn them in at the beginning of the class before they are due.
 The point value of each written assignment will be determined by the length and complexity of the assignment, and thus will vary.
 Assignments will be considered late if they are not turned in by the time and date they are due.
-You may turn in one late assignment (any time before Sunday at 1pm, 47 hours after it is due) without penalty.
-Neat work (including stapling if more than one page, and no jagged-edged papers, in addition to neat writing or typed papers) will earn one bonus point.
-Keep your eyes open for opportunities to re-write proofs for which you did not earn full credit the first time.
+You may turn in two late assignments (any time before the Monday at 9am, 66 hours after they are due) without penalty.
+Beyond your two free lates, there will be a 10% penalty for each 24 hour period homework is late after the due date and time up to four days.
+Anything turned in four or more days late will have a 50% penalty.
+Be sure to turn in everything!
+Work will receive at least partial credit up until the time I return assignments to the class.
+Once I have returned Collaborative assignments to class and one month after Individual assignments are due, no credit can be earned, but work will be reviewed.